This post contains affiliate links. If you buy through these links, I may earn a small commission.

 One row of cabbage so I can make up a couple of batches of sauerkraut come the fall.
 We grow big cabbages here in the Cariboo!
-Here’s how to make Sauerkraut.

-In the Greenhouse:
+Growing Vegetables In the Greenhouse

 In the greenhouse, I’ll have several varieties of peppers, both hot and sweet.
-Also some cherry tomatoes; all heirloom.
-I haven’t checked on how much tomato sauce I still have on hand, but if I need to can up more, we’ll take a road trip closer to the coast where we can pick all day for very little money.
+Also some cherry tomatoes; all heirloom varieties.
+I haven’t checked on how much tomato sauce I still have on hand, so I’ll need to do that today.

-It’s too cold at nights here to plant tomatoes – they have to be grown in greenhouses and mine is just not big enough for the quantity we use.)
+It’s too cold at nights here to plant tomatoes – they have to be grown in greenhouses and mine is just not big enough for the quantity we use.

 With food prices rising everywhere, I encourage you to plant your own garden this year.
 Just start small so you don’t get overwhelmed.

-Think about what your family likes to eat and plant that!
+When you are planning a vegetable garden, think about what your family likes to eat and plant that!
 Root crops are easy to grow, easy to store and get expensive to buy in the winter.
 Wouldn’t it be great if you had your own supply?

 Serious about growing food this year?
 Look at our book and start planning!